 5. Big Sable Point Lighthouse

-See Related: Best Things to Do in Detriot, Michigan
+See Related: Things to Do in Detriot, Michigan

-Maine is the epitome of quintessential New England, boasting six lighthouses within a half-hour drive from central Portland, ME.
-Although many more beautiful lighthouses exist throughout the state, this route makes it possible to get a great lighthouse tour taking only an afternoon.
+Maine is the epitome of quintessential New England, boasting six beautiful lighthouses within a half-hour drive from central Portland, Maine.
+Although more famous lighthouses exist throughout the state, this route makes it possible to partake in a lighthouse tour in one afternoon.
+One of the most famous lighthouses in the world is Portland Head Lighthouse, located in Fort Williams Park in Cape Elizabeth.

-- Portland Head Lighthouse: It is located in Fort Williams Park, Cape Elizabeth.
-It is the oldest lighthouse in Maine and one of the most photographed lighthouses in the country.
+Portland Head Lighthouse is the oldest lighthouse in Maine and one of the most photographed lighthouses in the country.
 Before leaving, check out Ram Island Light at the entrance to Portland Harbor.
+Other honorable mentions within the area include the following:

 - Spring Point Ledge Light: Located next to the Portland Harbor Museum, visitors can learn more about Portland’s rich history.
 Unlike other lighthouses, visitors can walk out on the granite breakwater to admire and photograph the lighthouse up close.